 On a selected sample, we analyzed loan exposures assessed individually by the Bank.
 For selected performing exposures, we analyzed the economic and financial situation of borrowers and fulfillment of the terms of loan agreements to evaluate appropriateness of the classification into risk categories, so-called 'staging'.
-In case of selected non-performing exposures, we assessed the reasonableness of the expected cash flows from repayments and recoverable amounts of collateral based on available financial and market data and we recalculated the individual impairment allowance the impairment allowance per portfolios, products and stages related to the development of the structure and characteristics of the credit portfolio including the impairment allowances, reflecting the quality of the loan portfolio in the light of the impairment allowances for expected credit losses for loans to customers aimed at identifying portfolios of loans to customers with understated impairment provisions.
+In case of selected non-performing exposures, we assessed the reasonableness of the expected cash flows from repayments and recoverable amounts of collateral based on available financial and market data and we recalculated the individual impairment allowance.

+We performed analytical procedures on disaggregated data on the monthly development of the impairment allowance per portfolios, products and stages related to the development of the structure and characteristics of the credit portfolio including the impairment allowances, reflecting the quality of the loan portfolio in the light of the impairment allowances for expected credit losses for loans to customers aimed at identifying portfolios of loans to customers with understated impairment provisions.